PrzemekJedruch/PrzemekJedruch/README.md

 ---

 ## 🧭 Fun Facts
-- Łączę technologię, sztukę i zarządzanie w jednym stylu pracy.
+- I combine technology, art and management into one integrated way of working.
-- Tworzę i testuję własne algorytmy — zarówno kreatywne, jak i tradingowe.
+- I create and test my own algorithms — both creative and trading-oriented.
-- Projektuję systemy, które porządkują procesy i pozwalają pracować mądrzej.
+- I design systems that organize processes and enable smarter, more efficient work.
-- EXON 5 to mój długoterminowy projekt łączący sztukę, AI i futurystyczną narrację.
+- EXON 5 is my long-term project blending art, AI and futuristic narrative world-building.